High dividend stocks appeal to many investors living off dividends in retirement because their high yields provide generous income.

 Take REITs and MLPs, for example.
 Since these high yield stocks distribute almost all of their cash flow to investors to maintain their favorable tax treatments, they must constantly raise external capital (i.e. debt and equity) to grow.

-Realty Income (O), one of the best monthly dividend stocks, has more than tripled its shares outstanding since 2005, for example:
+Realty Income (O), one of the best monthly dividend stocks, has nearly tripled its shares outstanding since 2008, for example.

 On the other hand, a business like Johnson & Johnson can use the free cash flow it generates to pay dividends while still retaining plenty of funds to reinvest in new projects, growing earnings and dividends along the way (without needing to issue equity or new debt).